OstlerDev/vrchat-media-ui/plex-server/README.md

 When running in Docker, remember to set `PLEX_BASE_URL` to an address reachable from inside the container (e.g. host.docker.internal on macOS).

-HLS playlists and transport stream segments are written to `STREAM_CACHE_DIR` per Plex ID while ffmpeg is running and are deleted automatically when the session expires or the process shuts down.
-Make sure the directory is writable in your deployment environment (bind-mount or use a tmpfs when containerized).
-By default only the primary video/audio streams are mapped and subtitle/data tracks are dropped to avoid muxing errors; adjust the ffmpeg flags in `services/streamSession.js` if you need alternate behavior.
+HLS playlists and transport stream segments are written to `STREAM_CACHE_DIR/<plexId>` and reused for subsequent viewers.
+Clean the directory manually when you want to reclaim disk space.
+By default only the primary video/audio streams are mapped and subtitle/data tracks are dropped to avoid muxing errors; adjust the ffmpeg flags in `services/vodCache.js` if you need alternate behavior.